Thursday 23 July 2015

 It certainly is the case that people's differences do contribute to different decisions having to be made in society that will affect their career and job prospects.
 But what we mustn't let people get away with is the idea that businesses systematically discriminate unfairly at will.
 Let me explain why that notion is wrong.

-When Minister for Women and Equalities Nicky Morgan says "Businesses need to value diversity in their workforce and pay attention to the role of women in their organisations.” - she is being disingenuous in trying to claim to be on the side of women by painting a slightly false picture of the extent to which businesses do value both genders equally.
+When Minister for Women and Equalities Nicky Morgan says "Businesses need to value diversity in their workforce and pay attention to the role of women in their organisations.” - she is being disingenuous in trying to claim to be on the side of women by painting a slightly false picture of the extent to which businesses do value both sexes equally.
 For fairly obvious reasons employers would not discriminate against women because it wouldn’t be in their interest to do so.

 While there'll never be a completely fair market, nor a perfect solution to the dual desire of motherhood and optimal career pursuits, it's logical that businesses won't discriminate against women for the sake of it because if they do they will lower the pool of quality, and their profits too.
 Suppose there are two free schools - one set up by Jack and one by Jill - and 40 teachers for hire (20 women and 20 men).
 Jack is a misogynist and Jill isn't, so Jack discriminates against the women.
 Who is likely to have the better staff list of teachers?
 Clearly it's Jill.
-Jill looked to hire the best staff out of a male & female pool; Jack looked to hire more men, meaning he increased his chances of picking gender over quality.
+Jill looked to hire the best staff out of a male & female pool; Jack looked to hire more men, meaning he increased his chances of picking sex over quality.
 This plays out all through the market.
 A restaurant with a sign saying "No women" (pretend it's legal) would lose out on half the population's custom, and more once you factor in all the males that would go somewhere else because of it.
 Unfair discrimination is bad for business, and any half shrewd business person knows this, so would be a fool to discriminate.

 There are other wage differentials to note, but they are driven by other factors, namely the differential in abilities and in preferences.
 Men and women are different in a number of ways - and it's no bad thing that those differences are reflected in market patterns.
 There are substantially fewer female bricklayers or garage mechanics than there are males, just as there are substantially fewer male nurses and primary school teachers than females.
 The reasons are primarily down to abilities and in preferences, not systematic discrimination.